stevedavisQ4/innov8-152/README.md

 # innov8-152

-This repo has two projects, one is the server-side application and the another one is the client-side.
+`The project aims to integrate with ChatGPT to generate and build E2E test files using Nightwatch to execute the tests.`><br/>
-The project aims to integrate with ChatGPT to generate and build E2E test files using Nightwatch to execute the tests.
+This repo has two projects, one is the **server-side application** and the another one is the **client-side**.

 ### 1. Structure